ekrividus/autoMB/README.md

 ---
 ## Commands:
-automb or amb - With no arguments will display help text
+automb or amb - With no arguments will toggle active/inactive state

+---
-### Arguments:
+## Arguments:
 * on | off  - Starts or stops the addon
 * help - will show help text
 * status | show - will show information on current settings